Skinwalkers Mythology: Characteristics and Modern Interpretations

 Studying the Skinwalker

 Other anthropologists have studied and written about skinwalker beliefs over the decades since Kluckhohn's work.
 In the 1984 book "Some Kind of Power," Margaret K. Brady explored the social importance of skinwalker narratives among Navajo children.
-She discussed the way in which the skinwalker tales functioned to both serve as childhood ghost stories and echo contemporary Navajo cultural concerns.
+She discussed how the skinwalker tales functioned to both serve as childhood ghost stories and echo contemporary Navajo cultural concerns.

 In the 2016 book "Upward, Not Sunwise," anthropologist Kimberly Jenkins Marshall discussed the way skinwalker accounts and beliefs factored into neo-pentecostal Navajo communities.